Hi, what do you want to do?

 Animal Wordsearch

-In this science worksheet, students examine 25 words in a word bank; all are names of fish and sea creatures.
+In this science worksheet, young scholars examine 25 words in a word bank; all are names of fish and sea creatures.
 Students locate the words in a word search puzzle.

 Curated OER